 - a 30-day Program to guide you to optimise your fasting routine.

-- the Data-Driven Fasting Spreadsheet to track your progress.
+- the Data-Driven Fasting app to track your progress.

-- the Data-Driven Fasting Manual that includes detailed instructions and answers to 91 frequently asked questions.
+- the Data-Driven Fasting Manual that includes detailed instructions and answers to 99frequently asked questions.

 - a Workbook that you can use to reflect on your learnings.